FACT-Finder-Web-Components/feature-lab/specs/ff-asn-selected-filter-cloud/ff-asn-selected-filter-cloud.md

 If you want to exclude specific filter **groups** from the filter cloud, you can use the `blacklist` attribute.
 You may specify as many groups as you need, separated by commas.
 The values must correspond to the group `name` or `associatedFieldName` property returned by FACT-Finder.

 **Note**
 This attribute cannot be used in conjunction with the `whitelist` attribute.
-Doing so will cause an exception to be thrown.
+Doing so will cause an error.

 #### example blacklist usage
 This example will blacklist all filters applied by the `Price` and `Size` groups.